kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 The CMX2CDP protocol is a [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) protocol extension.

-It is intended to solve the problem of communication between CMX and CDP.
+CMX2CDP is the protocol designed to communicate endpoint configurations from configuration provider implementations to the configuration management extensions

 ## Requirements and constraints